Up and Atom! It’s the Music of the Atomic Age, and…

 About old man Atom

 From the Bible datum…”

 Lyricist Vern Partlow summed up the fears associated with the Cold War pretty succinctly:

 “…the thing that Einstein said he’s scared of

 Partlow was a writer for the Los Angeles Daily News, assigned to interview scientists about the bomb.
-He’d become increasingly alarmed (see the Einstein line) and thought the issue was ripe for a folk song.
+He’d become increasingly alarmed (remember the Einstein line?) and thought the issue was ripe for a folk song.

 “So the lesson is this and it’s plain as day

 That Old Man Atom is here to stay.

 He’s gonna stick around it’s clear to see